We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Types of scoliosis include:

-- Adolescent idiopathic scoliosis: Diagnosis tends to occur when a person is aged 10–18 years.
-Idiopathic means that it has no known cause.
-Besides a pronounced spinal curve, this type of scoliosis does not usually cause any other symptoms.
+10–18 yearsof age.
+The term “Idiopathic” indicates that the condition has no identifiable cause.
+Besides a pronounced spinal curve, this type of scoliosis does not usually cause other symptoms.

-- Juvenile scoliosis: Diagnosis for this type of scoliosis tends to occur when a person is aged 4–10 years.
+- Juvenile scoliosis: Diagnosis for this type of scoliosis tends to occur in children between 4 and 10 years of age.

 The symptoms of scoliosis may include: